- Office of National Security Programs & Incident Response

 We safeguard the FAA through agency-level emergency readiness, crisis management, intelligence threat identification and analysis, and national security support that promotes and ensures national airspace and aviation safety and security.

-- Special Operations and Law Enforcement Support – Coordinates agency support of U.S. Government aviation national security programs.
+- Special Activities and Law Enforcement Support – Coordinates agency support of U.S. Government aviation national security programs.

 - Command and Control Communications – Provides the FAA with emergency communications in response to local, regional and national emergencies when normal common-carrier communications are interrupted and ensures FAA decision makers have command and control communications during times of crisis.

 - Critical Continuity Facilities and Services – Ensures the Primary Alternate Facility (PAF), the Agency's alternative command and control facility, is ready for immediate operations by senior FAA leadership in response to an emergency/crisis that requires relocation from Washington, DC.
 We also direct the Agency's Aviation War Risk Program that insures commercial carriers flying missions within combat zones in support of the Defense Department.